Anomaly Detection with Neural Parsers That Never Reject: Introduction

-Given a set of example input {\em sentences} in some unknown format, an effective grammatical inference algorithm must generate a grammar that is general enough to correctly and completely describe this format, i.e., that will parse all sentences in that format, but no other sentences.
-In order to improve the generality of grammatical inference for non-trivial formats, recent work has often leveraged advances in {\em Machine Learning} (ML), particularly, via artificial neural networks such as deep recurrent autoencoders \pcite{drozdov2019diora,drozdov2020sdiora} and transformers \pcite{wang2019treetransformer}.
-These referenced studies have focused on {\em constituency parsing}, which is performed by concatenating adjacent, related {\em atoms} within a sentence to form larger atoms.
-Here, an atom can be a single {\em token} in a parsed sentence, or can consist of multiple such tokens that were merged together during previous parsing steps; e.g., \mintinline[breaklines]{text}|'if'| would be an atom formed from the atoms \mintinline[breaklines]{text}|'i'| and \mintinline[breaklines]{text}|'f'|.
-(We use single quotes to indicate an atom, and not otherwise; since a separate lexer was not used in this study, each input token is a character, though the fundamental algorithm does not have that constraint.)
-The aforementioned grammatical inference approaches are designed primarily for NLP applications, and do not have the appropriate expressiveness for {\em data type recurrency}.
+Other work applied deep recursive autoencoders \cite{drozdov2019diora,drozdov2020sdiora} and transformers \cite{wang2019treetransformer} to perform {\em constituency parsing}, where adjacent, related {\em atoms} within a sentence are concatenated to form larger atoms.
+As defined here, an atom can be a single {\em token} in a parsed sentence, or can consist of multiple such tokens that were merged together during previous parsing steps; e.g., \mintinline[breaklines]{text}|'if'| would be an atom formed from the atoms \mintinline[breaklines]{text}|'i'| and \mintinline[breaklines]{text}|'f'|.
+In our notation, we use single quotes to indicate that a sequence of tokens should be treated as an atom.
+Such approaches can potentially produce a {\em parse tree} for any sentence, including one with high-entropy regions, and can thus potentially learn the low-entropy ``subformat'' of a format.
+In such a parse tree, nodes represent atoms, while parent-child relationships denote merges; for example, \mintinline[breaklines]{text}|'i'| and \mintinline[breaklines]{text}|'f'| would be the child nodes of \mintinline[breaklines]{text}|'if'|.
+However, these approaches do not have the appropriate expressiveness for {\em data type recurrency}.
 For example, in the {\em JavaScript Object Notation} (JSON) format, a nested object may appear as follows: \mintinline[breaklines]{text}|{ "a": { "b": { "c": "d" } } }|.
 Here, both the \mintinline[breaklines]{text}|"a"| and the \mintinline[breaklines]{text}|"b"| keys map to object values, but the above approaches might represent the first object as the atom \mintinline[breaklines]{text}|'{ "b": { "c": "d" } }'|, and the second one as the atom \mintinline[breaklines]{text}|'{"c" : "d" }'|, i.e., as different data types.